 Orchestra Gradus ad Parnassum (which means a “step to perfection”) is a school of life through unprecedented artistic standards and educational and performing music traditions rooted in Europe and seeded in America, in the heart of California.

-Currently in its fourth season, OGP have performed on stages of Dublin Performing Center, Amador Theater and Mission Santa Clara presenting diverse music genres like symphonies and concert pieces, opera overtures and arias, instrumental concertos from baroque to contemporary styles and featuring local instrumental and opera stars as well as its own members as soloists.
+For four seasons OGP have performed on stages of Dublin Performing Center, Amador Theater and Mission Santa Clara presenting diverse music genres like symphonies and concert pieces, opera overtures and arias, instrumental concertos from baroque to contemporary styles and featuring local instrumental and opera stars as well as its own members as soloists.

 OGP’s repertoire includes some important works like Vivaldi’s Concerto for four violins, Chopin’s Grande Polonaise Brillante, Rossini’s Il Barbiere di Siviglia Overture, Weniawski’s Legend, Saint-Saens’s Cello Concerto no. 1, Bach’s Matthäus-Passion, Mozart’s Symphonies no. 39, 41 and Der Zauberflöte, La Clemenza di Tito and Don Giovanni Overtures, Delibes’ La Roi s’amuse, Prokofiev’s Classical Symphony, J. Strauss’s Die Fledermaus, Bizet’s Carmen and L’Arlesienne Suite, Händel’s Water-Music and Messiah, Vieuxtemps’ Violin Concerto no. 5 and Schumann’s Introduction and Allegro appassionato.